semajrolyat/semajrolyat.github.io/gwu/sp19/cs1012/_posts/2019-01-23-exercises.md

 (Windows) hold **Alt+PrtSc**

 ------

-**The solutions to these exercises must be submitted by the end of the day.**

 ### Example 1 - Drawing a Square
 Suppose we wish to draw a square.
 We can do so using the following set of statements: